-- Laboratory (15%): Please see laboratory syllabus for details. - Homework (20%):

-Every lecture has two homework assignments.
+- Laboratory (15%): Please see laboratory syllabus for details. - Homework (15%): Every lecture has two homework assignments.
 One assignment is for credit.
-The other assignment, which will be clearly labeled "practice", is not for credit but for additional practice.
-All of the assignments from the previous week are due at 11:59pm on Wednesday.
-During a regular week the assignments associated with the previous Wednesday, Friday and Monday will be due.
+The other assignment, which wills be clearly labeled "practice" is not for credit.
+This assignment is for additional practice.
+All of the assignments from the previous week are due at 11 pm on Friday.
+During a regular week the assignments associated with the previous Friday, Monday and Wednesday will be due.
 All assignments have a clearly labeled due date on WileyPlus.
 It is your responsibility to check WileyPlus periodically for assignments.

 Solutions to all homework problems are available on WileyPlus immediately after the assignment is due.
 Because solutions are available immediately, late homework will not be considered.
+In addition to the Solutions provided by WileyPlus I will provide supplemental homework solutions to problems of particular interest.
+These solutions will be posted on D2L.

-• Regular Exams (3×15% = 45%): Four regular exams, all scheduled on Mondays, will be given during the semester.
+• Regular Exams (45%): Four regular exams will be given during the semester.
 I will keep your highest three scores.

-If you miss a regular exam : If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
+If you miss a regular exam: If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
 You must also provide some form of documentation (performing arts program, competition schedule etc.) In all other cases a missed exam will be treated as your dropped exam.